Revised March 26, 2021

 If someone has Limited English Proficiency, arrange for interpreter services as allowed under Chapter 388-271 WAC.
 See: Limited English Proficiency (LEP).

-Inform clients that we must collect racial & ethnic information for statistical reporting requirements and that the information has no impact on eligibility.
+Inform clients that we must collect racial and ethnic information for statistical reporting requirements and that the information has no impact on eligibility.

 Ask clients to self-identify their racial and ethnic group.

-If the client chooses not to identify a race / ethnic group, make a visual determination where possible and record this information in the demographics.
+If the client chooses not to identify a race / ethnic group, record this information in the demographics as "unreported - 000" for Spanish Origin or "unreported - 999" for Race.
 This is required under federal regulations.

 Allow the household to update this information by self-identifying if they choose to do so.